Material System Overview

 Material parameters can be animated or changed with Puzzles or with code using Float or Point4 material Controllers.

 If your content needs to be compatible with glTF 2.0 standard for some reason, you can use physical materials for this purpose as described below.

 According to glTF 2.0 standard, material information is encoded in a set of textures: base color, occlusion-roughness-metallic packed in R, G and B channels respectively, and normal.

 You must, however, use separate bitmaps for occlusion, roughness and metallic.
 Verge3D will automatically combine them in a single texture upon export.
 Be sure to enable glTF 2.0 compatible checkbox in the material settings panel.

-Please refer to Physical material section of this User Manual for more information on how to set up these materials.
+Please refer to glTF Materials section of this User Manual for more information on how to set up these materials.